1. Exemption for Children’s education and Hostel Expenditure

-- Children Education Allowance: Rs 100 per month per child up to a maximum of 2 children.
+- Children’s Education Allowance: INR 100 per month per child up to a maximum of 2 children.

-- Hostel Expenditure Allowance: Rs.300 per month per child up to a maximum of 2 children.
+- Hostel Expenditure Allowance: INR 300 per month per child up to a maximum of 2 children.

 (*Only if expenses are incurred in India as per Section 10(14) of the income tax act)

-In respect of education, a parent can claim a deduction on the amount paid to any university, college, school or any other educational institution.
+In respect of education, a parent can claim a deduction on the amount paid as tuition fees to any university, college, school or any other educational institution.
 Other components of fees like development fees and transport fees are not eligible for deduction under Section 80C.
 Only tuition fees that forms part of the total fees paid is allowed for deduction.

-The maximum deduction on payments made towards tuition fee can be claimed up to Rs 1.50 lakh together with the deduction in respect of insurance, provident fund, pension etc. in a financial year.
+The maximum deduction on payments made towards tuition fee can be claimed for up to INR 1.50 lakh together with the deduction in respect of insurance, provident fund, pension etc. in a financial year.

-It can only be claimed in respect of two dependent children and for fees paid to an education institution, college or school.
+It can only be claimed with respect to two dependent children and for the fees paid to an educational institution, college or school.

-Eligibility of Tuition fees for claiming deduction u/s 80C
+3. Eligibility of tuition fees for claiming deductions under Section 80C

 Persons paying any sum/ fees towards the education of their children can claim tax deduction under Section 80C, subject to satisfaction of certain conditions which have been enumerated below:

-- Who is eligible: Deduction is available only to an Individual.
+- Who is eligible: This deduction is available only to an Individual.

-- How many Children?: Deduction is available to a maximum of 2 children for each individual.
-Therefore, a maximum of 4 children deduction can be claimed, i.e. 2 by each parent.
+- How many Children?: The deduction is available to a maximum of 2 children for each individual.
+Therefore, a maximum of 4 children’s deduction can be claimed, i.e. 2 by each parent.

-- Maximum Limit: Deduction is available maximum up to Rs.1.50 Lakh for each financial year for each parent respectively.
-Please note that aggregate amount of deduction under section 80C, 80CCC and 80CCD shall not exceed Rs.1,50,000 for the individual parent.
+- Maximum Limit: The deduction is available for maximum up to INR 1.50 Lakh for each financial year for each parent respectively.
+Please note that the aggregate amount of deduction under section 80C, 80CCC and 80CCD shall not exceed INR 1,50,000 for the individual parent.

-- Fees Paid to affiliated Educational institution, University, College, School within India: Deduction is available irrespective of the class attended by the child.
+- Tuition fees paid to an affiliated educational institution, university, college, school within India: Deduction is available irrespective of the class attended by the child.
 But, the university must be situated in India.
 It can be affiliated to any foreign university.

-- The deduction is available only for full-time education courses that include Nursery School, Creches & play schools.
+- The deduction is available only for full-time education courses that include Nursery School, Creches and play schools.

-- Deduction is available only on actual payment and not on payable basis: For example, if fees is paid by the parent in April, 2017 for the quarter ending March, 2017 then fee paid will be eligible for deduction in FY 2017-18.
+- The deduction is available only on actual payment and not on a payable basis; For instance, if the fee is paid by the parent in April 2017 for the quarter ending March 2017 then the fee paid will be eligible for a deduction in the FY 2017-18.

-- Fee can even be claimed by Unmarried person/ divorced parent.
+- The fee can also be claimed by an Unmarried person/ divorced parent.

-- Adopted Child’s school fees is also eligible for deduction.
+- An adopted Child’s school fees are also eligible for deduction.